 Musical gates and flying pigs

-The long awaited unique Flying Pig Musical Gates designed by Faversham based sound sculptor and musician Henry Dagg will open to their own fanfare in 2018.
+The long awaited unique Flying Pig Musical Gates designed by Faversham based sound sculptor and musician Henry Dagg opened to their own fanfare in 2018.
 The gates were conceived to complete the campus in a way that demonstrates RIC’s individuality and dynamism but also creates something beautiful and, more importantly, fun.

 Their completion has been delayed while Dagg and his Sharpsichord travelled the world with Bjork on her Biophilia tour.
 World champion musical saw player Henry is well known for his quirky but stunning musical creations which he designs and engineers himself from scratch.
 He was nominated for a Kent Public Art Award for transforming his garden fence into a glockenspiel which was officially ‘opened’ by Evelyn Glenny.
 Henry is perhaps best known nationally for reducing Prince Charles and the Duchess of Cornwall to tears of laughter with his performance on his Catastrophony at one of their eco-garden parties.